Clinically Reviewed on: 27/04/2022 2:00 pm by Dr Alexander Lapa (Psychiatrist)

 All information on this page has been reviewed and verified by a certified addiction professional.

-Our cannabis drug rehab programme can dramatically increase the changes of recovering from a cannabis addiction.
+Our cannabis drug rehab programme can dramatically increase the chances of recovering from cannabis addiction.

 You may have heard that cannabis is not addictive.
 This is a myth.
-Most cannabis users may be able to consume the drug on an irregular basis, but some cannabis users will go on to develop an addiction to this drug.
-Some research actually suggests that up to 30% of regular marijuna users may have an addiction disorder with the drug.
+Most cannabis users may be able to consume the drug irregularly, but some cannabis users will develop an addiction to the drug.
+Some research suggests that up to 30% of regular marijuana users may have an addiction disorder to the drug.

 If you fall into this latter group, it’s highly unlikely you will be able to give up cannabis consumption without professional help.
 Cassiobury Court provides residential cannabis rehab programmes.

-Cannabis is the most used drug worldwide, and there are estimates that there are nearly 200 million people who have used the drug around the globe.
-The drug had been used throughout history, and there are truths to the stance that cannabis has healing qualities.
+Cannabis is the most used drug worldwide, and there are estimates that nearly 200 million people have used the drug around the globe.
+The drug has been used throughout history, and there are truths to the stance that cannabis has healing qualities.

-However, there are just as much negative qualities to the drug that will make you want to quit using it.
-THC, the working proponent in cannabis, will make you feel good.
-However, THC is also linked with various mental health issues such as schizophrenia.
+However, there are just as many negative qualities to the drug that will make you want to quit using it.
+THC, the working component in cannabis, will make you feel good.
+However, THC is also linked with various mental health issues, such as schizophrenia.

 Cannabis addiction is unlike alcohol and heroin addiction in that it is not a ‘physical addiction’.
 However, cannabis addiction is classed as a psychological and emotional addiction.
 This means cannabis users become addicted to the emotional state associated with cannabis use.